atomone-hub/genesis/README.md

 as to make hostile takeovers more expensive.

 The known ways are:

- * Widen the gap in bidirectional conversion price between $PHOTON and $ATONE.
+ * Widen the gap in bidirectional conversion price between $PHOTON and $ATONE such as by adding a burn premium to for $ATONE -> $PHOTON conversion.
  * Limit the amount of $ATONE that can be released per time period auction.
  * Essentially the same as above with some conversion curve.

-In the case of validator & delegator $ATONE slashing, $PHOTON holders will of course also get slashed, but the ratio of $PHOTON-bonded $ATONEs and all other (non-$PHOTON) $ATONEs remains the same.
-The conversion factor from $PHOTON to
+In the case of validator & delegator $ATONE slashing, $PHOTON holders will of course also get slashed, but the ratio of $phATOM-bonded $ATONEs and all other (non-$phATOM) $ATONEs remains the same.
+The conversion factor from $PHOTON to and from $ATONE will change to correspond with slashing.
+Any gap manufactured between the round trip exchange rate (such as via a burn premium one way) is independent of slash events, and is explained in the next section.
-$ATONE will change because of slashing, but the conversion factor from $ATONE to $PHOTON will not before and after slashing, thereby making the total possible supply of $PHOTON lower than before (more deflationary) and over time making the cost of conversion to $PHOTON more expensive in comparison to the inverse, thereby allowing the exchange rate between the two tokens to naturally float between two reasonable bounds.

-NOTE: This uses the market imperfection of the $ATONE and $PHOTON tokens to create a (larger) gap in the conversion price, thereby making the tokens more independent of each other. $PHOTON holders might be happy that their token has become more deflationary (total supply reduction), and while they can only get the post slash amount of $ATONEs, the value of those $ATONEs might be preserved or catch up soon after new validators start operations.
-The alternative where the total amount of $PHOTON remains invariant in comparison appears strictly worse for $PHOTON holders.
-This widening of the gap could in theory happen at any time with governance.

 The $ATONEs bonded toward auto-staking do not count toward calculating the bonding ratio target of 2/3 in either the numerator or denominator--they are